krystal/crumbs/README.md

 ## Options

-There are a number of options that are required for the Crumbs constructor
+There are a number of options that are required for the Crumbs constructor.

 | Option           | Description                                                                                                              | Type        |
 | ---------------- | ------------------------------------------------------------------------------------------------------------------------ | ----------- |